tcpiplab/Udacity-github-reflections/lesson_3_reflections.md

 the log or diffs of the remote before you merge your branch (e.g., master) with the code from the remote (e.g., origin/master).

+*How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?*

+>Collaborating with neither Git nor GitHub would be harder in all cases except the most simple of scenarios involving very few collaborators and files.

 [1]: https://www.udacity.com/course/how-to-use-git-and-github--ud775